 The Audit Committee meets periodically with management and with both the Company's independent auditors and the Company's internal auditor to review audit results and the adequacy of and compliance with the Company's system of internal controls.
 In addition, the Audit Committee appoints or discharges the Company's independent auditors, and reviews and approves auditing services and non-prohibited non-audit services to be provided by the independent auditors to evaluate the impact of undertaking such added services on the independence of the auditors.
 The responsibilities of the Audit Committee are more fully described in the Audit Committee Report on page [] and the Audit Committee Charter which can be found on the Company's website (www.northropgrumman.com) and is available in print to any stockholder who requests it.
 The Board of Directors has determined that all members of the Audit Committee are financially literate.
 Further, the Board has determined that Mr. Coleman, Mr. Felsinger, Mr. Frank, and Ms. Peters possess accounting or related financial management expertise within the meaning of the NYSE listing standards and that each qualifies as an "audit committee financial expert" as defined under applicable SEC rules.
 Ms. Peters serves on three other public companies' audit committees.
-The Board of Directors has determined that service on three other audit committees.
-The Board of Directors has determined that service on three other audit committees.
-The Audit Committee and that her expertise and experience is invaluable to the Audit Committee.
+The Board of Directors has determined that service on three other audit committees does not impair Ms. Peters' ability to serve effectively on the Company's Audit Committee and that her expertise and experience is invaluable to the Audit Committee.
 The Audit Committee held nine meetings in 2006.